little-arhat/ppx_jsobject_conv/Readme.md

 Plugin can also treat sum types with null-ar constructors only as enum, e.g. treat `type a = A | B` as `"A"` or `"B"`.
 To use this feature, assign
 `[@jsobject.sum_type_as "enum"]` to one of the constructors of target type.
 Note, one can only use one of the sum_type conversions per type, error will be raised otherwise.

+Another option is to convert sum type without any tags, e.g. treat `type a = A of string | B of int` as `"arg"` or `42`.
+In this case, parser will try to parse input as arguments one by one (starting from the last one).
+Note, that this option can lead to assimetric results, like for this type:
+`type a = A of string | B of string`.
+For type `a`, plugin will always generate javascript string, that will be converted to `B arg`.

 #### [@default]